Last Updated on 30/03/2024 by Above Diamond

 Pros of Platinum

-• It is suitable for those with paler skin tones such as those of Asian descent or Caucasian descent.
+• Perfect for lighter skin tones, such as those of Asian or Caucasian descent.

 Cons of Platinum